The Man Who Co-Wrote Star Trek Episode 'The Tholian Web' Goes Hollywood...Again

 Amazing!
 Chester, the most voluble of storytellers, actually was a bit tongue-tied by the bevy of beauties from Total Divas.
 We wonder why.

 See more photos on our home page, and more are coming soon showing Chester with a slew of talented actors, writers, producers, creators and other behind the scenes folk who make the magic happen onscreen.
-Reporters and influencers who help get the word out also brightened the day and are in photos to come.
+Reporters and influencers also brightened the day and are in photos to come.

 The people whom we met were a diverse lot indeed, and all had their own fascinating stories of course.
 Chester's proud to say many seemed genuinely intrigued when hearing about the tales in his book.